sara-sabr/ITStrategy/TeamMandate/JaysonProposal.md

 ## Mandate

-Provide IITB and ESDC with the knowledge and tools to lead the creation of the Canadian Experience -- a world-class set of government enabled services which seamlessly integrate into the lives of Canadians throughout their life to support them in helping them live productive and rewarding lives and to improve their quality of life.
+Create the knowledge, tools, and processes required for IITB, and therefore ESDC, to create the Canadian Experience -- a world-class set of government enabled services which seamlessly integrate into the lives of Canadians throughout their life to support them in helping them live productive and rewarding lives and to improve their quality of life.

 ## Vision